 - Improve your code: use all the new features in .NET Core to improve your architecture

-Replacing or transforming the app with a new modern stack
+Replacing or transforming the app with a modern tech stack

 If you decide that your app is legacy and you need to build something new, I recommend avoiding a big bang change.
 Do it in small increments and release as often as possible.
 Here is how you can do this: